jnikhila/voucher-api-docs/README.md

 ### What This Project Demonstrates

-- **API Documentation Excellence**: Comprehensive, well-structured API documentation
-- **Modern Design Implementation**: Professional, visually appealing documentation site
+- **Structured API Documentation**: Well-organized reference with endpoints, parameters, and examples
+- **Documentation Design**: Modern, responsive layout with consistent typography
-- **Interactive Features**: Code examples, syntax highlighting, and user-friendly navigation
+- **Interactive Elements**: Code examples with syntax highlighting, tabbed language support, and copy-to-clipboard functionality
-- **Technical Implementation**: MkDocs setup, custom styling, and JavaScript enhancements
+- **Technical Implementation**: MkDocs configuration, custom CSS/JS, and build setup
-- **Developer Experience**: Clear examples, error handling, and comprehensive guides
+- **Documentation Features**: Authentication guides, error handling examples, and webhook integration
+- **Navigation and Accessibility**: Clear navigation, search functionality, and responsive design for mobile devices

 ## 🛠️ Development

+The Voucher API documentation is built using MkDocs with custom styling and interactive elements.
+The following instructions describe how to:

+- Install dependencies and set up the development environment
+- Run a local development server for live editing and preview
+- Build the documentation site for production deployment

 ### Prerequisites
 - Python 3.8+
 - pip (Python package manager)